 Veteran health care and compensation benefits

-At this time, VA does not presume that any adverse health conditions are associated with service at Fort McClellan.
-Veterans who are experiencing health issues that they believe are related to their service while at Fort McClellan should see their primary care provider or local environmental health clinician.
+VA encourages Veterans who are experiencing health issues believed to be related to their service at Fort McClellan to see their primary care provider or local environmental health clinician.
 There is no VA environmental health registry associated with service at Fort McClellan.

 Veterans may also file a claim for disability compensation.
 VA decides these claims on a case-by-case basis.